alombardo4/token_phrase/README.md

 "Why?" you may be asking.
 Why not?
 Token phrases give your app a little personality and make support a lot easier.

+## My changes

+I needed a simpler version of this gem for a project, so I made it only index adjectives and nouns, plus numbers only go to 1000.

 ## Installation

 Add this line to your application's Gemfile: